 South of Hadrian's Wall and Holy Island and three hours north of London, the town of Durham sits snug below its castle and famous church.
 A sharp bend in the River Wear protected medieval Durham, providing a moat on three sides.
 Today the river ties Durham into a tidy little bundle and seems to protect it only from the modern world.

 For nearly a thousand years pilgrims have come to Durham to see its cathedral.
 It was built around the year 1100 to house the much venerated bones of St. Cuthbert.
 The architecture is unusually harmonious because it's all one style.
 The cathedral was built in just 40 years, and survives essentially unaltered.
 In the rest of Europe this kind of architecture would be called "Romanesque."
-But in England it's called "Norman," named after the invaders who brought it here from France.
+But in England it's called "Norman," named after the invaders who brought it across the English channel from France.
 Round arches and zigzag carved decorations are textbook Norman.